 Meanwhile, the October 2018 Update was even more tardy, finally releasing on November 13 – and that's not counting the times the update rollout was paused while Microsoft fixed numerous Windows 10 October 2018 Update problems.

-With any major update to an operating system, delays and problems can arise, so the April 2019 release date isn't guaranteed.
+With any major update to an operating system, delays and problems can arise, so the May 2019 release date isn't guaranteed.
 Luckily, even if it does launch with problems, Microsoft will allow users to delay installing the Windows 10 May 2019 Update.

-But, given that Microsoft has called given it the April 2019 Update title could mean that it’s finally confident that it will release the update during that month, as it won’t want the embarrassment of releasing a Windows 10 update with an outdated name again.
+Given that Microsoft has given it the May 2019 Update title, though, that could mean that it’s finally confident that it will release the update during that month, as it won’t want the embarrassment of releasing a Windows 10 update with an outdated name again.

 The 19H1 codename gave us a clue to the release date and possible name, as it suggests the update will be released in the first half of 2019.